-If you have read my previous ramblings then you’d know that I’m a huge endorser of Portland Restaurant so when I found out that owners Will Lander and Daniel Morgenthau opened new sister restaurant Clipstone, a 52 seater on neighbouring Clipstone Street, I had to visit.
+If you have read my previous ramblings then you’d know that I’m a huge endorser of Portland Restaurant, so when I found out that owners Will Lander and Daniel Morgenthau opened new sister restaurant Clipstone, a 52 seater on the neighbouring Clipstone Street, I had to visit.
 They opened in July 2016 and the menu is created by Merlin Labron-Johnson, who won acclaim at Portland and is now the Executive Chef of both restaurants.

-Our booking started off inside with 5 burly chaps on a table of 4 – this was not conducive of a comfortable meal so our lovely waitress moved us outside – I don’t mind dining alfresco at all especially on a warm August night.
+Our booking started off inside with 5 burly chaps on a table of 4 – this was not conducive of a comfortable meal so our lovely waitress moved us outside – I don’t mind dining alfresco at all, especially on a warm August night.

 Crochet, Marchand, Sancerre 2014 £65.
 A delicate and elegant sauvignon.